brentley/appmeshworkshop/content/appendix/servicediscovery.md

 weight: 5
 ---

-**AWS Cloud Map** is a cloud resource discovery service.
-Cloud Map enables you to name your application resources with custom names, and it automatically updates the locations of these dynamically changing resources.

 The following SSM Document, lets you register / deregister EC2 instances belonging to an Auto Scaling Group in Cloud Map service using servicetl.

 Create a YAML file named **configure-cloudmap.yml** and copy/paste the following content: